 A conservative MP who rose from a career in banking and law to become a key architect of housing and social policy for Australia's Liberal government.

-Michael Sukkar's path to politics was carved in the worlds of corporate finance and law before he won the Melbourne seat of Deakin for the Liberal Party.
-With a sharp, detail-oriented mind, he quickly became a trusted figure within the party's right flank, known for his staunch advocacy of economic liberalism and traditional values.
-His ministerial ascent was steady, culminating in his appointment as Assistant Treasurer and Minister for Housing, where he oversaw significant policy portfolios during a period of intense national focus on affordability and homelessness.
-Sukkar was a central player in designing the government's HomeBuilder grant scheme, a pandemic-era stimulus measure aimed at revitalizing the construction sector.
-After the Coalition's election loss, he served in shadow cabinet, arguing for market-driven solutions to housing challenges until his unexpected electoral defeat in 2025.
+Michael Sukkar won the Melbourne seat of Deakin for the Liberal Party after working in corporate finance and law.
+He became a trusted figure on the party's right flank, advocating economic liberalism and traditional values.
+His ministerial roles included Assistant Treasurer and Minister for Housing.
+He designed the HomeBuilder grant scheme, a pandemic-era stimulus for the construction sector.
+After the Coalition lost the election, he served in shadow cabinet, arguing for market-driven housing solutions, until his electoral defeat in 2025.

 1981–1996